hanrichard/Notebook/interview/interview_questions_javascript.md

 ### hoist
 Hoisting is a JavaScript mechanism where variables and function declarations are moved to the top of their scope before code execution.
 Remember that JavaScript only hoists declarations, not initialisation.
 Let's take a simple example of variable hoisting,

-var is hoisting, when define
-const and let are not hoisting
+var is hoisting, when define -> function scope const and let are not hoisting -> block scope

 #### Prototype chaining
 it is used to build new types of objects based on existing ones.
 It is similar to inheritance in a class based language.
 The prototype on object instance is available through Object.getPrototypeOf(object) or proto property whereas prototype on constructors function is available through object.prototype.